yracine/device-type.myecobee/README.md

 ***********************************************************

 **************************************************************
-6) To populate the UI fields for your newly created device,
+6) To populate the UI fields for your newly created device
 **************************************************************

 Hit the 'refresh' button several times as the smartthings UI is not always responsive.